loveencounterflow/intertype/README.md

   * `types.isa.quantity.q x`: returns `true` iff `x` is a `float`
   * `types.isa.quantity.u x`: returns `true` iff `x` is a `text`
 * at least for the time being,
-  * a type `T` with field declarations must have its `test` entry set to `object`, and,
+  * <del>a type `T` with field declarations must have its `test` entry set to `object`, and,</del>
-  * when flat style is used, that type `T` must be declared before any field is declared.
+  * when flat style is used, type `T` must be declared before any field is declared.
-* one can make 'flat' additions to an existing declaration (but not 'nested' ones)
+* if there is an existing declaration for type `T`, the only way to add fields to it is by using the flat declaration style
+* field declarations constitute isolated namespaces in the sense that only fully-qualified uses of type names are valid.
+This means that `types.isa.text`—that is, type `text` in the root namespace—is entirely separate from, say, `types.isa.product.rating.text`, which is type `text` in the `rating` namespace of type `product` in the root namespace.

 ## Browserify